Sunday, May 29, 2016

 THE BURGLAR (1957)

 First off, those promises in the posters are total bullshit.
 "You'll be tense with suspense and limp from excitement!"
-It's more like I was limp from trying not to fall asleep!
+It's more like I was limp from not giving a fuck!
 "They set up a luscious blonde as bait for the robbery of the century!"
 What the fuck are you talking about?!
 Yes, the criminals sent in Jayne Mansfield to case(!) the house.
 That's it.
-Later on Dan Duryea went in and stole one necklace worth $150,000.
+Later on, Dan Duryea went in and stole one necklace worth $150,000.
 That's hardly the "robbery of the century".
 "An army of police...and the underworld hot on the scent of the beautiful burglar mixed up in the robbery of the decade!"
 Well, now you've already reduced it from the robbery of the century to the robbery of the decade.
 And...it was only the cops on their trail and not the underworld at all!
-Plus Mansfield was not the burglar.
+Plus, Mansfield was not the burglar.
 She stayed at home during the one and only burglary.